SubtleStone/SubtleStoneSteam.github.io/README.md

 "
 ***

-- Fix for me that worked for me :
+- [X] - Fix for me that worked for me :

    - // in my case it is 6 cores.
 Since my processor is Intel i5 10h.
 It seems to work but the difference isn't massive in my case ( Skyrim ).